Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 #### Deploy the WAR
 In our compressed archive, we included the Contrast.war from your EOP installation.
 Going forward, Contrast will deliver a war-only artifact for faster updates and software iterations.
 This war file will be accessible from Hub for download purposes.

-Symlink, Copy, or Move the WAR into the Tomcat webapps directory.
+Symlink, copy or move the *WAR* into the Tomcat webapps directory.
 For the default Ubuntu installation, that path is used below.

 *Warning: yours may be different.*